Timothy Olyphant as Raylan Givens, proudly old-fashioned Deputy U.S. Marshal

 Raylan’s cool brand of confidence allows him to get away with wearing a cowboy hat with a suit.
 If you think you can do it, do it, but make sure you keep your chin up and prepare to shoot any bullying gun thugs on sight.

-- Tan lightweight wool suit, consisting of:
+- Tan lightweight wool suit:

 - Single-breasted jacket with slim notch lapels, 2-button front, welted breast pocket, flapped hip pockets, 4-button cuffs, and a single rear vent